Ghatwals and Mulraiyats: Kharagdiha Ghatwali Estates

+During the British Raj, Kharagdiha became a part of Jungle Terry.
+The Gadis of Kharagdiha were permanently settled and they became Zamindari estates.
+The rulers of Kharagdiha were separately settled the zamindari estate of Raj Dhanwar in 1809.
+There were a total of 84 divisions of Kharagdiha called gadis, but 33 of these were transferred to other perganas.
+There were only 51 of these left which paid their rent through 36 toujis, and all of the gadidars/ ghatwals received mokarari Pattas from the Collector at different times.
+And in 1809 the remainder of Kharagdiha Pargana consisting of 54 villages was settled permanently with Girwar Narayan Deo on a revenue of Rs 5,226-12-10.
+This completed the settlement of Kharagdiha by creating 50 mukarrari gadis/ mahals and one permanently settled estate.

+Bishnupur Ghatwali Estate

+Rent-free lands given to the ghatwals by the Rajas of Bishnupur from time to time came to be known as Ghatwali lands.

+After the 1810 revolt led by Baijnath Singh of Dampara, which prompted the deployment of military forces, the Ghatwali system in Jaibalea, Bishnupur, was dismantled by East India Company.
+In its place, new police stations were established across various estates, and the daroga police system was reinstated.

+Mulraiyati

 Mulraiyati was another feudal tenure for revenue collection found in the district of Santhal Parganas.
 A Mulraiyat is a settlement holder whose rights are transferable and attachable.
 The tenure in its special form arose in 1877.
 It is peculiar to the Deoghar subdivision alone in the Santhal Parganas.
 The name "mul raiyat" was a term invented in 1877, during the Ashley Eden's government (later K.C.S.I).
 The mulraiyats have been used interchangeably with pradhans and mustajirs as they collected rent from ordinary raiyats as intermediaries, but the mulraiyats enjoyed superior rights and privileges on their estates.

 Both Ghatwali and Mulraiyati estates historically passed from father to firstborn son (primogeniture).
 Along with Zamindars, these tenure holders formed the Aristocracy of Bihar.
 Ghatwali tenure was abolished in 1952 along with Zamindari.